ChristopherCarver/eBondCollegiality/Guide.md

 1. Navigate to **System Policy** > **Events** > **Script Actions**, click **New**.
 1. In the **Event Registration New record** section, fill in the following fields:
-    - _Name:_ eBond Relationship Management AlphaCo
+    - _Name:_ eBond Relationship Management SUPPLIER
-    - _Event name:_ ebond.relationship.management.AlphaCo
+    - _Event name:_ ebond.relationship.management.{SUPPLIER}
     - _Script:_
     ```
-    // build out the data payload for AlphaCo
+    // build out the data payload for SUPPLIER
-    // store it in u_ebond_rest_payloads to be sent to the AlphaCo
+    // store it in u_ebond_rest_payloads to be sent to the SUPPLIER
     var operation = event.parm1;
     var dataBundle = event.parm2;
-    var returnStatus = new eBondIncident_AlphaCo().preparePayload(operation, dataBundle);
-    ```
-    // build out the data payload for AlphaCo
-    // store it in u_ebond_rest_payloads to be sent to the AlphaCo var operation = event.parm1;
-    var dataBundle = event.parm2;
-    var returnStatus = new eBondIncident_AlphaCo().updateRelationship(operation, dataBundle);
+    var returnStatus = new eBondIncident_SUPPLIER().preparePayload(operation, dataBundle);
     ```
 1. Click **Submit**.